From Tuesday 15th of July the following rules apply:

 Extraordinary measures in Tromsø

 There are no closures on the public transport network at the moment.
-Regretfully, we can not guarantee that restaurants, cafes, bars and shops will be operating normally.
+As of now most restaurants, cafes, bars and shops are operating normally.

 Given the rapid changes, we encourage everyone to check the websites of individual attractions, businesses and organisers for updated information.